ibm-cloud-docs/openwhisk/templates.md

 Deploy the **Periodic Slack Reminder** template from the console.
 {: shortdesc}

-1. Go to (Incoming Webhooks)(https://api.slack.com/incoming-webhooks){: external} in the Slack API to set up the required incoming webhooks URL.
+1. Go to [Incoming Webhooks](https://api.slack.com/incoming-webhooks){: external} in the Slack API to set up the required incoming webhooks URL.

 2. Go to the [Create page ](https://cloud.ibm.com/openwhisk/create){: external} in the {{site.data.keyword.openwhisk_short}} console.